NASA-AMMOS/aerie/docs/users_guide/Raven_101_3_bands.md

 #  Bands

 <p align="center"><img src="./images/bands_container.png" width="500"/></p>

-*<p align="center">**Image 8.** Bands represent the selected sources in the Source Explorer, displaying one or more data sources per band.
+*<p align="center">**Figure 8.** Bands represent the selected sources in the Source Explorer, displaying one or more data sources per band.
 There are two panels: (1) the Main Bands Panel and the (2) the South Bands Panel.
 The user can move the bands between both panels and arrange their order if desired.</p>*

-A band is how timeline data is presented within RAVEN.
-When a data source is selected a band is added to the Main Bands Panel and its data is displayed.
+A band is how the timeline data is presented within RAVEN.
+When a data source is selected a band is added to the *Main Bands Panel* and its data is displayed.
 There are three different band types that the user can add: Activity, Resource and State Bands.

 <p align="center"><img src="./images/bands_types.png" width="600"/></p>

-*<p align="center">**Image 9: Band Types.** When a band is added for the first time, the (1) Timeline Band is also added to the Main Panel.
-This Band displays the "view time range" among all the bands.
+*<p align="center">**Figure 9: Band Types.** When a band is added for the first time, the (1) Timeline Band is also added to the Main Panel.
+This Band displays the view time range among all the bands.
 You can hover over this band to see the timestamp or brush on it to change the viewing range.
 There are 3 different kinds of bands to display data: (2) Resource Band, (3) State Band and (4) Activity Band.</p>*

 Each band type has its own settings that can be modified.
 In order to perform this action, you need to select a band and the right panel will show the available configuration options.